Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 LeBron James doesn't play by the same rules as everyone else.
 While many have avoided Michael Jordan's shadow, James uses it as a measuring stick.
 When he decides Northeast Ohio needs a title to celebrate, he rallies his Cleveland Cavaliers from a 3-1 deficit—52-year championship drought be damned.

-"LeBron with the ball is as good of a driver and playmaker as there is the league," Boston Celtics coach Brad Stevens said, per B/R's Greg Swartz.
+"LeBron with the ball is as good of a driver and playmaker as there is in the league," Boston Celtics coach Brad Stevens said, per B/R's Greg Swartz.
 "LeBron rolling to the rim is as good as most bigs in the league.
 He can pretty much do whatever he wants at any of the five positions."

 James paces himself more than he used to, the result of having made six consecutive Finals trips and played 199 career postseason games.
 But he coasts at speeds few others can reach and still owns the game's highest gear.
-Just ask the Warriors, who witnessed James' 31-point, 54-percent shooting, 13-rebound gem during their Christmas loss.
+Just ask the Warriors, who witnessed James' 31-point, 54.5-percent shooting, 13-rebound gem during their Christmas loss.